-- As shown in Table 4.5-4, in 2019 there were an estimated 1,158 vacant housing units in - Harrison Township and an estimated 19,614 vacant housing units in Macomb County (USCB, - 15 2019c).
-The median housing value in Harrison Township was higher than the county and the - state.
-The overall vacancy rate for housing was 9.1 percent in Harrison Township and - 5.4 percent in Macomb County.
-Both rates were lower than the vacancy rate for Michigan, - 18 which was 14.4 percent (USCB, 2019c).
+As shown in Table 4.5-4, in 2019 there were an estimated 1,158 vacant housing units in Harrison Township and an estimated 19,614 vacant housing units in Macomb County (USCB, 2019c).
+The median housing value in Harrison Township was higher than the county and the a.
+(D) = not provided by the Bureau of Labor Statistics to avoid disclosure of confidential information; however, estimates are included in higher-level totals state.
+The overall vacancy rate for housing was 9.1% in Harrison Township and 5.4% in Macomb County.
+Both rates were lower than the vacancy rate for Michigan, which was 14.4% (USCB, 2019c).